 General formulation

-Let Ω be the region of interest, i.e., the industrial area and its surroundings, where we wish to place our network of sensors .
+Let Ω be the region of interest, i.e., the industrial area and its surroundings, where we wish to place our network of sensors at.
 Let {S} be the set of sources, where each source, s∈{S} is located in ωs∈Ω and for a specific time t, emits qs(t) [Kg/sec].
 Similarly, the set {R} is the set of sensors, where each sensor, r∈{R}, is located in ωr∈Ω and records a pollution level of cr(t) [μgm3].
 The location of the sources {ωs} are known, these are the locations of the industrial plants.

 Let msr be the pollution transfer function of the dispersion model, which associates sensor’s r readings, cr(t), with the emissions of source s.
 Thus, the model’s estimated contribution of source s∈S to the pollution level in ω∈Ω, is given by: